Clement Attlee: Education

 The Attlee government ensured provisions of the Education Act 1944 were fully implemented, with free secondary education becoming a right for the first time.
 Fees in state grammar schools were eliminated, while new, modern secondary schools were constructed.

 The school leaving age was raised to 15 in 1947, an accomplishment helped brought into fruition by initiatives such as the HORSA ("Huts Operation for Raising the School-leaving Age") scheme and the S.F.O.R.S.A. (furniture) scheme.
 University scholarships were introduced to ensure that no one who was qualified "should be deprived of a university education for financial reasons", while a large school building programme was organised.
 A rapid increase in the number of trained teachers took place, and the number of new school places was increased.
+Under the Education Act of 1946 and the Education (Miscellaneous Provisions) Act 1948, local authorities were empowered to provide clothing to pupils.

 Increased Treasury funds were made available for education, particularly for upgrading school buildings suffering from years of neglect and war damage.
-Prefabricated classrooms were built and 928 new primary schools were constructed between 1945 and 1950.
+Prefabricated classrooms were built, and 928 new primary schools were constructed between 1945 and 1950.
 The provision of free school meals was expanded, and opportunities for university entrants were increased.
 State scholarships to universities were increased, and the government adopted a policy of supplementing university scholarships awards to a level sufficient to cover fees plus maintenance.

 Many thousands of ex-servicemen were assisted to go through college who could never have contemplated it before the war.
 Free milk was also made available to all schoolchildren for the first time.
 In addition, spending on technical education rose, and the number of nursery schools was increased.
 Salaries for teachers were also improved, and funds were allocated towards improving existing schools.

 In 1947 the Arts Council of Great Britain was set up to encourage the arts.

 The Ministry of Education was established under the 1944 Act, and free County Colleges were set up for the compulsory part-time instruction of teenagers between the ages of 15 and 18 who were not in full-time education.
 An Emergency Training Scheme was also introduced which turned out an extra 25,000 teachers in 1945–1951.
 In 1947, Regional Advisory Councils were set up to bring together industry and education to find out the needs of young workers "and advise on the provision required, and to secure reasonable economy of provision".
 That same year, thirteen Area Training Organisations were set up in England and one in Wales to coordinate teacher training.

 Attlee's government, however, failed to introduce the comprehensive education for which many socialists had hoped.
 This reform was eventually carried out by Harold Wilson's government.
 During its time in office, the Attlee government increased spending on education by over 50 per cent, from £6.5 billion to £10 billion.